 - Turbine size: Residential wind turbines usually range from 1 kW (for cottages or small cabins) to 10 kW (for larger homes).
 Estimate your yearly electricity use, then match that to average wind speeds—manufacturers offer calculators, or you can check with a renewable energy consultant.
 Reviewing your energy bill and considering seasonal changes helps you make a realistic system plan.

-- Grid-tied vs battery storage: If you have access to the utility grid, grid-tied setups often cost less upfront and have fewer moving parts but won’t work during power outages unless you add a battery bank.
-Batterybased systems are pricier and take more maintenance.
+- Grid-tied vs battery storage: If you have access to the utility grid, grid-tied setups often cost less upfront and have fewer moving parts but may not work well during power outages unless you add a battery bank.
+Battery-based systems are pricier and take more maintenance.

 - Manufacturer support: Customer service and warranty terms are really important; wind turbines have moving parts and are more exposed than solar panels, so things do break over time.
 It’s smart to ask about tech support, parts availability, and in-person troubleshooting options before buying.